Search results for

 Make sure the Chromebook isn’t too hot

-Heat is a common enemy for all tech gadgets, including Chromebooks.
-An overheated device is a common cause for a Chromebook black screen.
-This is because the system will automatically shut itself down to protect itself.
+Heat is a common enemy of all tech gadgets, including Chromebooks.
+An overheated device is a common cause of a Chromebook’s black screen.
+The system will automatically shut itself down to protect itself.
 And if you try to turn it on right away, it likely won’t turn on until it cools down.

 That said, it is very hard to overheat a Chromebook, as it uses a very light operating system.
 If this happens, it is likely because of fast charging or external factors, such as using the Chromebook in a hot environment.
 Move to a cooler room, stay in the shade, or try to keep it in a place with enough airflow.
 Wait until it reaches more normal temperatures and try turning it on.
 If this is a common issue, you should also consider getting a laptop cooler.
-I’ve used the Thermaltake Massive 20 RGB for about three years, and it works perfectly and has pretty lights!
+I’ve used the Thermaltake Massive 20 RGB for about three years, and it works perfectly.
+Not to mention, it has pretty lights!

 Restart the Chromebook